Mahh0/KeepassSync/README.md

 ```

 Note : I've already connected the drive (File explorer > This computer > Add a network drive) in which one in added my credentials.
+Note 2 : To make it accessible from WAN, you have to create a rule on your router to redirect WAN Port 445 to LAN RasperryIpAddress:445

 2. Powershell script
 The .ps1 script synchronize the remote keepass database to a local folder.
 If there is no remote file, it tries to find the local one and copy it to the remote one.